levigilbert/godot-LDtk-import/README.md

 - [LDtk JSON Format](https://github.com/deepnight/ldtk/blob/master/JSON_DOC.md)

 ## Updates:
+### 7/4/2022
+- Updated to Godot version 3.4.4
+- Updated to LDtk version 1.1.3
+- Fixed collision layer.
+- Rewrote some of the information below on how to use the importer.
 ### 5/29/2021
-- Added option to import entities layer as YSort
+- Added option to import entities layer as YSort.
 ### 3/15/2021
-- Added option to import custom entities
+- Added option to import custom entities.
-- Added option to import metadata
+- Added option to import metadata.
-- Added option to import collisions
+- Added option to import collisions.
 ### 1/4/2021:
 - Updated for new version of LDtk.
 - Changed import style: instead of making a new scene you can just open the ldtk file.